EastCoastProduct/homepage/src/jobs/product_designer.md

 <p>As a member of our team, the work you’ll be doing ranges from small MVPs for budding entrepreneurs to complex applications for much larger clients.
 As an early hire you’ll play a critical role in shaping how our company learns to practice design as a discipline across these wildly different types of projects.</p>

 <p>As we grow we’ll be prioritizing individual learning.
 We’re creating a curriculum focused on advancing UX, behavioral design, visual design, and product management principles.
 We believe that mentoring is required for effective growth and will be running every project in a way that emphasizes learning directly from the Director of Product Design and your fellow designers, and returning the favor by sharing what you learn with them.
-Dedicate yourself to trying new things on every project and you’ll advance quickly here.
-If you work with us we’re going to show you how to be the best product designer you can be.</p>
+Dedicate yourself to trying new things on every project and you’ll advance quickly here.</p>

 <h2 class="text-heading-two">Skills and Qualifications</h2>